 - 1. Place apples on an ungreased baking sheet; brush with 2 tablespoons syrup.
 Broil 3-4 in. from the heat for 3 minutes.
 Turn; brush with remaining syrup.
 Broil 3-5 minutes longer or until crisp-tender.

 - 2. In a large salad bowl, combine the spinach, cheese, pecans and apples.
 In a small saucepan, combine the dressing ingredients; bring to a boil.
-Pour over salad; toss to coat.
+Pour over salad and toss to coat.
+Serve immediately.
 Yield: 10 servings.

 3/4 cup: 242 calories, 16g fat (5g saturated fat), 23mg cholesterol, 176mg sodium, 21g carbohydrate (17g sugars, 3g fiber), 6g protein.

 Reviews for Apple-Brie Spinach Salad

 "Surprised a any poor ratings as this was delicious.
 I used only one large Granny Smith Apple cut into smaller chunks which I broiled in a cast iron frying pan while the dressing heated up.
 Used extra syrup and I only use the real stuff.
 No need to turn the apples.
 I combined spinach and pecans in bowl and topped it with the cheese.
 I then poured hot apple and syrup on salad and then hot dressing.
 Mixed.
 It was wonderful.
 The cheese did not clump but instead gently melted.
 It was really, really good and guests raved and asked for the recipe."

 "Delicious!
 We loved this salad.
 I cut up the Brie but did not add it to the serving bowl based on other comments.
 Instead, I served it on the side so we could add it to our individual dishes."